Street and Development Names

 Street Name Application

-• Confirm application is complete and request meets all criteria as required by the LMO.
+• Review the application to ensure that all information needed for the review has been submitted and request meets all criteria as required by the LMO.

-• notify the public of the public hearing via a newspaper ad and post a sign on the property
+• Notify the public of the public hearing at the Planning Commission through a newspaper advertisement and a sign posted on the property.

 You are required to mail a letter to all the property owners within 350 feet of the Variance property.